Get Instant, Truthful Audience Feedback with Audience Response Systems

 - Enables the audience to discover truths for themselves.

 The ARS process enables presenters to discover the audience’s level of understanding before teaching or discussing issues.
 This eliminates guessing what they know, or need to know.
 By distributing voting clickers to each audience member, they can easily participate and give valuable feedback in real time.
 This allows presenters to change their presentation in on-the-fly.
 It’s a win win for the presenter, the organization and the audience.

 “The mind is like a parachute.
 It works best when it is open.” ~ Sir Thomas Robert Dewar

-Types of ARS Systems
+Types of Audience Response Systems

 There are two basic types of equipment: The manufacturers purpose made ARS devises and/or using the audiences own Smart phones, which might have the event host supplying iPads, etc.

 - Smart phones and web enabled devices.
 This requires the attendees to use their own Smart phones, or those provided for them.
 Various methods include using Wi-Fi to collect the data and then send it over the internet to be aggregated and returned.
 This allows for participation of the event attendees and individuals, or groups at other locations, or back at the office.
 Its drawbacks are in relying on both Wi-Fi and the Internet.

 - ARS devices specifically made for this purpose are supplied by us at the event.
 They work by setting up a simple radio network within the event space.
 One small receiver/transmitter plugs into a portable computer preset to the same frequency as the voting devices.
 They work on the frequency of (2.4 GHz) not used by other devices (phones, etc.) and send short bursts of data packets for successful transmissions.

 The Types of ARS Services We Offer